-VIDEO: Married off-duty Elizabethtown Police officers recognized for catching robber on 'date night'
+VIDEO | Married off-duty Elizabethtown Police officers recognized for catching robber on 'date night'

 "No -- I'm gonna help my husband!" she said.

 Surveillance video shows what happened next.
 With weapons drawn, both officers rush to confront Carter.
-He can be seen dropping the weapon and running out the door, but the husband and wife duo pursued him, eventually arresting him a few blocks away.
+He can be seen dropping the weapon and running out the door, but the husband and wife duo pursued him.
+They held him at gunpoint a few blocks away until LMPD officers arrived to arrest him.
 Carter has since pleaded not guilty to robbery, receipt of stolen property and being a felon in possession of a gun.

 Det.
 Dan Mason of the Louisville Metro Police Department's Robbery Unit applauded both officers for their bravery, saying they acted "honorably and heroically."